 11) Clean up your own inbox.

-Marketers are absolutely inundated with content, and clocking into an overwhelming inbox is not the best way to start your day.
-Feel free to go on a merciless unsubscribing spree to clear up your brain space and focus on consuming content that is actually valuable to you.
+Content marketers are absolutely inundated with content, and clocking into an overwhelming inbox is not the best way to start your day.
+Feel free to go on a merciless unsubscribing spree to clear up your brain space and consume only the content that is actually valuable to you.
 If you have a “someday I’ll read this” folder with articles that are a year (or two) old, either take this time to read it or clean it out.

 12) Subscribe to one new publication or podcast.